 Unfortunately, schedules weren’t the only things interfering with our family dinners.

-My teens started complaining loudly whenever I “cooked from a recipe”—meaning I made something new.
+My teens complained loudly whenever I “cooked from a recipe,”—meaning I made something new.
 They argued about the phone ban and kept trying to text under the table.
-My husband started getting up from the table to get dessert before I was done with dinner.
+My husband rushed through a meal and started grabbing dessert before I was done with dinner.

 Long story short, family dinner was getting unpleasant.